 Will I Need Planning Permission for my Extension?

-- You can extend a detached dwelling by 8m to the rear if it’s single storey or 3m if it’s double.
+- You can extend a detached property by 8m to the rear if it’s a single-storey extension, or by 3m if it’s double

-- There are height restrictions.
-A single storey extension not being higher than 4m in height to the ridge and the eaves, and ridge heights of any extension not being higher than the existing property.
+- A single-storey extension can’t be higher than 4m on the ridge and the eaves, and ridge heights of any extension can’t be higher than the existing property

-- It must be built in the same or similar material to the existing dwelling.
+- Any new extension must be built in the same or similar material to the existing dwelling

-- In Designated Areas side extensions require planning permission and all rear extensions must be single storey.
+- In designated areas (such as areas of outstanding natural beauty, conservation areas, etc), side extensions require planning permission and all rear extensions must be single storey

 You should bear in mind that if your house is in a Conservation Area or a National Park, the amount of work one can do under Permitted Development is usually reduced.